CQCL/qujax/README.md

 Represent a (parameterised) quantum circuit as a pure [JAX](https://github.com/google/jax) function that takes as input any parameters of the circuit and outputs either a _statetensor_ or a _densitytensor_ depending on the choice of simulator.
-The statetensor encodes all $2^N$ amplitudes of the quantum state in a tensor version of the statevector, for $N$ qubits.
-The densitytensor represents a tensor version of the
+- The statetensor encodes all $2^N$ amplitudes of the quantum state in a tensor version of the statevector, for $N$ qubits.
+- The densitytensor represents a tensor version of the
 $2^N \times 2^N$ density matrix (allowing for mixed states and generic Kraus operators).

 Either representation can then be used downstream for exact expectations, gradients or sampling.

-A JAX implementation of a quantum circuit is useful for runtime speedups, automatic differentiation and support for GPUs/TPUs.
+A JAX implementation of a quantum circuit is useful for runtime speedups, automatic differentiation, support for GPUs/TPUs and compatibility with other JAX code and packages.

 Some useful links:
 - [Documentation](https://cqcl.github.io/qujax/api/)